What is the mission of First Tee – Greater Washington, DC?

 What is your Inclement Weather Policy

-Please do not attempt to attend classes during extreme weather conditions (blustery winds, lightning, thunder, flooding, etc.).
+- Please do not attempt to attend classes during extreme weather conditions (heavy consistent rain, blustery winds, lightning and thunder, tornado warning within 10 miles, flooding, etc.).
 Classes will be cancelled and an email will alert everyone that class will be canceled for that day.

 What is the Refund and Transfer Policy